flatironinstitute/cryojax-ensemble-optimization/docs/dataset_simulation.md

 )

 ```
-where the inputs should for `RelionParticleStackDataset` should match the inputs in the config file.
-For more details we recommend reading the cryoJAX Tutorial on [Loading Cryo-EM Images](https://michael-0brien.github.io/cryojax/examples/read-dataset/).
+where the inputs for `RelionParticleStackDataset` should match the inputs in the config file.
+For more details, we recommend reading the cryoJAX Tutorial on [Loading Cryo-EM Images](https://michael-0brien.github.io/cryojax/examples/read-dataset/).